edawson/gfakluge/README.md

                 f << og;

 ## Status
-<del>Parsing from fstream is still not implemented<\del>. **Now totally supports parsing to/from an istream**.
+- <del>Parsing from fstream is still not implemented</del>.
+- **Now totally supports parsing to/from an istream**.
-GFAKluge is essentially a set of dumb containers - it does no error checking of your structure to detect if it is valid GFA.
+- GFAKluge is essentially a set of dumb containers - it does no error checking of your structure to detect if it is valid GFA.
 This may change as the GFA spec becomes more formal.

 ## Getting Help